diman-the-red-devil/Java_QA/----/Exceptions/Exceptions 1.md

 ### Причины

-### Решение

-NoSuchWindowException comes under NotFoundException class.
 This is thrown when WebDriver tries to switch to an invalid window.

 The below code can throw org.openqa.selenium.NoSuchWindowException if the window handle doesn’t exist or is not available to switch.